 - Earl’s Court has a romance about it that takes you back to the yesteryears.

-- There are multitude of old Raj-era Bungalows that have been converted into comfortable stays.
+- There is a multitude of old Raj-era Bungalows that have been converted into comfortable stays.

 Tips + Tricks